 Gradually, in the coming years, homegrown artists and/or local small businesses began to imitate it, creating art of their own, with their own meanings.

 Anonymous people paint around random things in the public space like bollards and Chinese prayer altars and a dismantled pipe, and make art.

 I noticed that many of the other works were also beginning to fade and show signs of wear compared to photos I had seen on the internet.
-It’s an inherent consequence of this kind of art.
-Play and interaction, and being out there exposed to the city air and punishing equatorial rays.
+It was only 3 years, but the harsh Malaysian weather proved quite equal to the task.

 Use.
 Use wears things out.
 I wondered whether they would be touched up.
 It would kind of be a shame to lose them.